 The device offers data corruption protection by offering optional internal ECC.
-ECC is enabled after device power up, so the default READ and PROGRAM commands operate with internal ECC in the "active" state.
+ECC is always on after device power up, so the default Read and Program commands operate with internal ECC in the "active" state.

-During a PROGRAM operation, the device calculates an ECC code on the 4k page in the cache register before the page is written to the NAND Flash array.
+During a Program operation, the device calculates an ECC code on the 2k page in the cache register, before the page is written to the NAND Flash array.

-During a READ operation, the page data is read from the array to the cache register, where the ECC code is calculated and compared with the ECC code value read from the array.
+During a Read operation, the page data is read from the array to the cache register, where the ECC code is calculated and compared with the ECC code value read from the array.
 If error bits are detected, the error is corrected in the cache register.
 Only corrected data is output on the I/O bus.
 The ECC status bit indicates whether or not the error correction was successful.
 The ECC Protection table below shows the ECC protection scheme used throughout a page.